Poly0n/Process_Capture/README.md

 #  Windows Procces Capture

-I decided to take make a alternative to Task Manager that strives to give users insight into their computer resources and running processes without the slow and janky task manager, or if you just like using console apps more!
+I decided to take make a alternative to Task Manager that strives to give users insight into their computer resources and running processes without the slow and jankyness of it, or if you just like using console apps more!
-This app is a work-in-progress.

 This program captures your computer's activity like a snapshot.
 To get full use out of it, please use the following commands: